Jio

-Reliance Jio Infocomm Limited, doing business as Jio, is an Indian telecommunications company and a subsidiary of Jio Platforms, headquartered in Navi Mumbai, Maharashtra, India.
+Reliance Jio Infocomm Limited (d/b/a Jio) is an Indian telecommunications company and a subsidiary of Jio Platforms, headquartered in Navi Mumbai.
 It operates a national LTE network with coverage across all 22 telecom circles.
-Jio offers 4G and 4G+ services all over India and 5G service in many cities.
+Jio offers 4G, 4G+ and 5G NR services all over India.
 Its 6G service is in the works.

-Jio soft launched on 27 December 2015 with a beta for partners and employees, and became publicly available on 5 September 2016.
-It is the largest mobile network operator in India and the third largest mobile network operator in the world with over 42.62 crore (426.2 million) subscribers.
+Jio was soft launched on 27 December 2015 with a beta for partners and employees, and became publicly available on 5 September 2016.
+It is the largest mobile network operator in India and the third largest mobile network operator in the world with over 50.6 crore (506 million) subscribers.